pedramvdl31/HOMVIZ/README.md

 This project is programmed using Laravel 5.1.
 The best way of recreating the server and running the application is to follow Laravel documentation, [LARAVEL 5.1](https://laravel.com/docs/5.1).
 However, I will provide the following instructions for additional support.

 ## Operating System
-Ubuntu Server 20.04 LTS (HVM), SSD Volume Type
+Any version of Ubuntu Server (e.g., Ubuntu Server 20.04 LTS, HVM, SSD Volume Type)

 ## Server Setup